-In February 2014, the Compensation Committee approved a limited number of awards under the LTIP to certain executive officers of GS Group, which allows the Compensation Committee to award remuneration based on specific performance metrics.
+In January 2015, the Compensation Committee approved a limited number of awards under the LTIP to certain executive officers of GS Group, which allows the Compensation Committee to award remuneration based on specific performance metrics.
 The LTIP is intended to incentivise long-term performance in a manner that does not encourage imprudent risk-taking.
 Awards are not considered part of annual remuneration.

-Both the performance metrics and thresholds of awards made under this plan are meant to provide an appropriate focus on long-term shareholder returns.
-Subject to the terms of the awards, recipients will be rewarded for generating strong shareholder returns over a forward-looking period.
+Both the performance metrics and thresholds of awards made under this plan are meant to provide an appropriate focus on long-term shareholder returns over a multi-year period.